macjustice/gitlab-presentation/presentation.md

 ## Sr. Support Specialist
 ## Synapse Product Development

-### @macjustice

 ^ My name is Mac Justice, I'm the Senior Support Specialist at Synapse Product Development.
+This is my first time at PSU, I guess it's pretty cool to have the closer slot.

 ---